lebateleur/lebateleur.github.io/posts/diagrammatic-causal-inference.md

 \figenv{/assets/img/front-door-model.png}{100%}
 @@
 Assuming the causal structure above, we can estimate the outcome of a RCT and compute the desired causal effect.
 Before showing how, we will need to assume a little more than the axioms of Markov categories.
-- First, we need to assume that our categories admits *conditionals*---we can find the relevant diagrammatic translation in [the work of Tobias Fritz](https://arxiv.org/abs/1908.07021) for example:
+- First, we need to assume that our categories admits *conditionals*--we can find the relevant diagrammatic translation in [the work of Tobias Fritz](https://arxiv.org/abs/1908.07021) for example:
 @@center
 \figenv{/assets/img/conditionals.png}{50%}
 @@